SaiTejBarla/infosys_internship/README.md

 5. Count how many times each word appears in a sentence.
 6. Write text to a file and read it.
 7. Create a dataframe and find the average salary.

+Day 4 Tasks -
+1. Find missing number in a sequence.
+2. Reverse words in a string without split.
+3. Without loops check whether the number is Power of 2.
+4. Flatten a nested list without using recursion.
+5. Find First Non-Repeating character.